 A Swiss defensive pillar whose thunderous left foot and unwavering consistency made him a national team fixture for over a decade.

-Born in Zurich to a Spanish-Chilean father and a Spanish mother, Ricardo Rodriguez's football destiny seemed written in his diverse heritage.
-He joined FC Zurich's youth academy at eight, making his professional debut at sixteen.
-His blend of defensive solidity and a potent, set-piece delivering left foot quickly caught attention.
-A 2012 move to VfL Wolfsburg in Germany cemented his reputation; he became a Bundesliga stalwart, known for marathon seasons where he rarely missed a minute.
-Rodriguez's international career was equally enduring, earning over 100 caps for Switzerland and representing his country in multiple World Cups and European Championships.
-His later career saw thoughtful moves to Torino, AC Milan, and finally Real Betis, where his experience and technical quality continued to guide younger talents.
+Ricardo Rodriguez earned over 100 caps for Switzerland and played in multiple World Cups and European Championships.
+Born in Zurich in 1992 to a Spanish-Chilean father and a Spanish mother, he joined FC Zurich's youth academy at eight, making his professional debut at sixteen.
+His blend of defensive solidity and a potent, set-piece delivering left foot quickly drew attention.
+A 2012 move to VfL Wolfsburg solidified his reputation; he became a Bundesliga stalwart, rarely missing a minute.
+His later career saw thoughtful moves to Torino, AC Milan, and Real Betis, where his experience guided younger talents.
 His story is one of quiet, relentless reliability in an era of flashier stars.

 1981–1996